VRLink-Corp/React-Native-Frontend-Test-Task/README.md

 Both tabs should have their icons changed to represent what the screen is showing.

+## GraphQL

+### Endpoint

+The GraphQL endpoint is found at https://vrlink-test-tasks.uc.r.appspot.com

+### Schema

+You can get the schema by using [introspection](https://graphql.org/learn/introspection)

+You may also want to use [graphqurl](https://github.com/hasura/graphqurl) CLI tool

+`gq https://vrlink-test-tasks.uc.r.appspot.com --introspect > schema.graphql`

+Or if you want it in JSON

+`gq https://vrlink-test-tasks.uc.r.appspot.com --introspect --format json > schema.json`

+### Test some queries

+You can use a tool like [hoppscotch](https://hoppscotch.io/graphql) to make queries to the live API endpoint

 ## Available scripts

 In the project directory, you can run: